pnkfelix/curly-dollop/content/step1-deployment/step1.3-sam-i-lam.en.md

  ?
 ```

-(I have found that the Cloud9 terminal UI does not handle this perfectly; you
+(I have found that the Cloud9 UI does not handle the manipulation of the terminal cursor perfectly; you
 may want to download the `lil-game` repository and run the terminal application
 locally.
 Or you might prefer to `ssh` into the Cloud9 host from your terminal,
 which would also resolve this problem.)

+From this interface, you can type in digits to select which move you want to make.
+The `tictactui`
+currently only handles human players; revising it to switch roles between human
+and AI play is left as an exercise for now.

+You can also hit `q` to quit.
+Due to the way that `tictactui` manipulates the terminal
+state, `Ctrl-C` may or may not work for quitting at different times.

 ## Development